If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 RhythmHeavenFever-ExhibitionMatch-LogoKR.png

-The North American version changed the logo at the bottom from "Batting Show" to "Batting Exhibition", and in the Korean version, the logo was translated into Korean as "batting show".
+The North American version changed the logo at the bottom from "Batting Show" to "Batting Exhibition", while in the Korean version, the logo was translated into Korean as "batting show".
+The European version forgoes this change and uses the same texture as the Japanese version.

 Donk-Donk